oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/model-in-image/update3.md

    - Create a new auxiliary image from your staged model files using WIT.

-     At this point, you have staged all of the files needed for image `model-in-image:WLS-AI-v2`; they include:
+     At this point, you have staged all of the files needed for image `wdt-domain-image:WLS-v2`; they include:

-     - `/tmp/sample/model-images/weblogic-deploy.zip`
-     - `/tmp/sample/model-images/model-in-image__WLS-AI-v2/model.10.yaml`
+     - `/tmp/sample/wdt-artifacts/wdt-model-files/WLS-v2/model.10.yaml`
-     - `/tmp/sample/model-images/model-in-image__WLS-AI-v2/model.10.properties`
+     - `/tmp/sample/wdt-artifacts/wdt-model-files/WLS-v2/model.10.properties`
-     - `/tmp/sample/model-images/model-in-image__WLS-AI-v2/archive.zip`
+     - `/tmp/sample/model-images/wdt-artifacts/wdt-model-files/WLS-v2/archive.zip`

-     If you don't see the `weblogic-deploy.zip` file, then you missed a step in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).

-     Now, you use the Image Tool to create an auxiliary image named `model-in-image:WLS-AI-v2`.
+     Now, you use the Image Tool to create an auxiliary image named `wdt-domain-image:WLS-v2`.
 You've already set up this tool during the prerequisite steps.

      Run the following commands to create the auxiliary image and verify that it worked:

      ```shell
-     $ cd /tmp/sample/model-images/model-in-image__WLS-AI-v2
+     $ cd /tmp/sample/wdt-artifacts/wdt-model-files/WLS-v2
      ```
      ```shell
-     $ /tmp/sample/model-images/imagetool/bin/imagetool.sh createAuxImage \
+     $ /tmp/sample/wdt-artifacts/imagetool/bin/imagetool.sh createAuxImage \
-       --tag model-in-image:WLS-AI-v2 \
+       --tag wdt-domain-image:WLS-v2 \
        --wdtModel ./model.10.yaml \
        --wdtVariables ./model.10.properties \
        --wdtArchive ./archive.zip